wingify/readme-central/docs/Integrations/fme-integration-mixpanel.md

 #### Permissions

-Ensure your app has the following permissions in the AndroidManifest.xml file:
+Ensure your app has the following permissions in the manifest file:

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />